-The Objector's registered mark is 微博 and the applied-for gTLD string is <.微博>.
-Apart from the "dot" before the TLD string that carries no weight for the purpose of comparison, the string is identical with the Objector's mark.
+The Objector's registered mark is 微博 and the applied-for gTLD string is <.weibo>.
+Since both Parties concede that "weibo" is the its pinyin equivalent (the phonetic transliteration of Chinese characters into the Latin alphabets) of "微博", the applied-for gTLD string is identical with the Objector's mark phonetically and in meaning, as understood by an average Internet user conversant with the Chinese language.